tutors-sdk/tutors-doc/unit-1-create/note-2-cheatsheet/cheatsheet.md

 ### Card Resources

-These resources are represented by simple cards that can appear in a topic unit:
+These resources are represented by simple cards that can appear in a topic or unit:

 | Example Resource | Display | Cards |
 | ---------------- | ------- | ----- |